Sewoon Plaza

 Even before the shanty towns were demolished, a small community of electronics workshops had grown organically in the surrounding area.
 With the opening of Seun Sangga, it naturally became a focal point for an expanding electronics market.
 So much so that it became known as Sewoon Electronics Arcade.
 Throughout the 70s, it was the electronics shopping mecca.

-The residential aspect of Sewoon was also eclipsed by developments elsewhere as high-rise apartments went around the city.
+The residential aspect of Sewoon was also eclipsed by developments elsewhere as high-rise apartments went up around the city.
 Gangnam District in particular was a hot spot of apartment construction.
 It wasn’t long before Sewoon’s apartments were no longer considered luxurious.

 Redevelopment

 Oh Se Hoon resigned in 2011 over an unrelated issue early in his second term as mayor.
-His successor, Park Won Soon, announced the Sewoon Plaza Regeneration Project in 2015, and it later became known as the re:Sewoon Project.
+His successor, Park Won Soon, announced the Sewoon Plaza Regeneration Project in 2015, which later became known as the re:Sewoon Project.
 The core concept was to regenerate rather than demolish and rebuild.
-It was a multi-faceted, two-phase project, but perhaps its two most notable facets were to restore and fully complete the skyway, and to make Sewoon Plaza the center of the local maker economy.
+It was a multi-faceted, two-phase project.
+Its two most notable facets were to restore and fully complete the skyway, and to make Sewoon Plaza the center of the local maker economy.
 Phase One was completed in 2017.
-Phase Two was projected to be completed by 2020, but it suffered repeated delays until it finally reached the finish line in 2022.
-Initially, it seemed that the goal of sparking the maker community was having an impact, as young makers opened workshops in what once were the apartments of Seun Sangga.
-The area surrounding Cheonggye Sangga and Daelim Sangga, along the street named Euljiro, saw an influx of young business owners opening restaurants, bars, and cafes, causing the area to become trendy and earn the moniker “Hipjiro”.
+Phase Two was projected to end by 2020, but it suffered repeated delays until it finally reached the finish line in 2022.

+Initially, it appeared that the goal of sparking the maker community was having an impact, as young makers opened workshops in what once were the apartments of Seun Sangga.
+The area surrounding Cheonggye Sangga and Daelim Sangga, along the street named Euljiro, saw an influx of young business owners opening restaurants, bars, and cafes, causing the area to become trendy and earn the moniker Hipjiro.

 Yet even as the regeneration project was underway, some buildings in the vicinity were demolished to make way for new high rises.
 And despite the initial optimism and 110 billion KRW spent on the new skyway, only 5-17% of the projected 13,000 daily pedestrians were using it.
 Moreover, it seems to have become an obstacle to full usage of the buildings, with visitor numbers estimated at 50% of pre-project levels.
-Some prominent maker shops that had opened in refurbished spaces packed up and left.
+Some prominent maker shops that had opened in refurbished spaces eventually packed up and left.

-As of May 2024, the project is still in the early review stages.
+As of May 2024, the project was still in the early review stages.
 In 2008, UNESCO threatened to revoke the World Heritage status of Jongmyo Shrine, located across the street from Seun Sangga to the north, if its value was diminished by the construction of high-rise buildings as a result of the initial redevelopment plans.
 In light of the new plans, they have asked for a report on the project’s impact on Jongmyo to reevaluate its status going forward.
 Mayor Oh said in an April 2024 interview that if they find the new plans unacceptable, “we can certainly persuade through discussions.”

 Additional Resources

-I’ve consulted a number of sources about Seun Sangga, both English and Korean.
-Most of them are repetitive, add nothing new, and in some cases inaccurate.
-The sources listed below seem to be more reliable.
-The last one in the list provides additional context.- Doojin Hwang’s Most Urban Life (2017): Seun Sangga - a draft translation of the ‘Seun Sangga’ chapter of a Korean-language book by architect Doojin Hwang.
+- Doojin Hwang’s Most Urban Life (2017): Seun Sangga - a draft translation of the ‘Seun Sangga’ chapter of a Korean-language book by architect Doojin Hwang.
 Among all the sources I consulted, this was the most informative and appears to have been well researched.

-- Seoul Mayor Park Won-soon announces the “Dasi (Again)·Sewoon Project” - a page on the Seoul government’s website providing some additional context.
+- Seoul Mayor Park Won-soon announces the Dasi (Again)·Sewoon Project - a page on the Seoul government’s website providing some additional context.